Deepak2056/retail-behavior-analytics/README.md

-# retail-behavior-analytics
+# Customer Behavior Analytics — AWS + Athena + Power BI
 This is a behavior analytics project of retail transactions

-## Customer Behavior Analytics — AWS + Athena + Power BI

 ## Project Overview